learningproof/websitev2/_posts/2024-07-24-newsrooms-and-activitypub.md

 ![Photo of Paris 1968 street scene with graffiti that reads, "Sous les pavés, la plage](/assets/images/sous_les_pavés,_la_plage.jpeg)

-It's terrifying tactically to face a power vacuum, but it's also great news that despots have been toppled and that a new age is dawning in which it is no longer profitable to fence and horde network effects and information flows.
+It's terrifying, at least tactically, to face a power vacuum, but it's also great news that a generational hegemony is just running out of steam and giving up.
+A new age is dawning in which it will be increasingly less profitable (and bankable) to fence and horde network effects and information flows.
-Say what you will about ActivityPub as a data language, and I am the first to admit it inherits some of the wierder and more ungainly aspects of the history of Web Stadna
+Say what you will about ActivityPub as a global data language, and I am the first to admit it is a wonky Frankenstein of a standard today, it is at least a workable Esperanto, and a lot easier to hold my nose and work with than a global [data] empire of [California accents](https://www.theguardian.com/books/2023/may/10/palo-alto-book-malcom-harris-interview) on which the sun never sets.
+The W3C has certainly shipped worse.

-I don't even worry about whether BlueSky will be more succesful sooner by federating those 4 layers in a different order, because either way [we win](https://berjon.com/user-agency/) as end-users.
+I don't even worry about whether BlueSky will be more succesful sooner by federating those 4 layers in a different order, or by inventing its own streamlined data language, because either way the end result is immensely better than status quo, in that whichever federation protocol wins, [we win](https://berjon.com/user-agency/) as end-users.
 Either way, the economics of information pipelines shift in a better direction, with more regulable and accountable utilities ("firehoses" and "clearinghouses" and "archival nodes") replacing today's vertically-consolidated Standard Oils of social data.
 Everyone can only stand to benefit from that: today's vertical monopolies are holding our grandmothers' inboxes, our local newspapers' loyal readers, everyone student and voter's primary and secondary sources, and our baby pictures hostage.
 However federation proceeds, it's a kind of de-growth and antitrust bonanza, loosening the strangehold hyper-consolidated advertising had up and down the value chain of information industries.